MicrosoftDocs/architecture-center/docs/reference-architectures/iot.md

 For cold path storage, Azure Blob Storage is the most cost-effective option.

-For warm path storage, consider using Azure Cosmos DB or Azure SQL Database.
-For more information, see [Cosmos DB pricing](https://azure.microsoft.com/pricing/details/cosmos-db/) or [Azure SQL Database pricing](https://azure.microsoft.com/pricing/details/sql-database/single/).
+For warm path storage, consider using Azure Cosmos DB.
+For more information, see [Cosmos DB pricing](https://azure.microsoft.com/pricing/details/cosmos-db/).

 ## Next steps